physimals/quantiphyse/doc/cest/clinical_tutorial.rst

 .. image:: /screenshots/cest/clinical_smoothing.png

-The output of this smoothing appears as follows (windowed between 0 and 4.5:
+The output of this smoothing appears as follows (again with the color map set to between 0 and 4.5 as before):

 .. image:: /screenshots/cest/clinical_smoothing_output.png